apetrynet/pyfdl/docs/Plugins/plugins.md

 yaml_handler = "yaml_handler:register_plugin"
 ```

-You are free to name your register function whatever you like, but make sure you add it after the module name
+You are free to name your register function whatever you like, but make sure you add it after the module name.
 If you don't provide a function name PyFDL will assume the function is named `register_plugin` and will
 ignore your plugin if that is not the case.